Simple Ways to Improve Your Chances of Getting a Contractor Mortgage

 Learn more: Required Documents

 5. Use your mortgage advisor to get an offer

 When you are presented with your Agreement in Principle it is important to use it for your own reference, rather than for the Estate Agents.
 When making an offer that is not for the vendors asking price, we recommend contacting us to amend the figure on your certificate to match the offer.
 If an estate agent knows how much you can afford, they may attempt to secure a higher offer on behalf of the vendor, there-by weakening your negotiation position.

 The good news: There are now more options than ever before for contractor mortgages.

 Prior to 2008 when applying for a mainstream mortgage was near on impossible as banks tried to pigeon-hole contractors into the ‘self-employed’ or ‘employed’ category, meaning a large part of the income was ignored.

 The fact is that in 2008 there was not much choice for those looking for a contractor mortgage, with only 3 lenders with core contractor policy.
 Most were forced down the more expensive, self-certified, route where income evidence was not required, and higher rates and fees were charged as a result.
-Now in 2018, there are 12 mainstream lenders who have put in place proper contractor lending policy.
-These lenders are able to use full contract rate as the basis of their calculations, allowing maximum lending, and painting a better affordability picture for the lender.
+Now in 2020, there are 12 mainstream lenders who have put in place proper contractor lending policy.
+These lenders can use full contract rate as the basis of their calculations, providing the highest level of lending possible and painting a better affordability picture for the lender.

-Even more cautious banks and building societies have begun to relax traditional criteria, and will now accept 1 year trading history and will use retained profit for limited companies, instead of salary and dividends only.
+Historically cautious banks and building societies have begun to relax traditional criteria and will now accept one year of trading history and will use retained profit for limited companies, instead of salary and dividends only.